Skip to content

 Read more

-The Apprentice of the Year 2023 winner is:
+Apprentice of the Year Award

-Meg Ginsberg, Apprentice Project Manager - Infrastructure Team, South West Water
+Meg Ginsberg, apprentice project manager - Infrastructure Team, South West Water

 Meg, who lives in Exeter, has a young family and is forging a promising career in civil engineering while adapting to life using a wheelchair following two major operations.